 Kasey Jordan lives in Harrisburg, Pa. and is the proud mom of Jett (3).
 They share their home with their dog Miley, a 3-year-old German Shepherd/Lab mix who is obsessed with with playing fetch, barks at every dog on the TV, and loves to go hiking and camping.
 Kasey is an academic secretary at Widener University and an office manager at HACC (Harrisburg Area Community College).

 After a year of learn-to-skate lessons, Kasey decided she had had enough of falling down and being cold all the time.
-As she got off the ice that final evening, ready to take her skates off for the last time, a woman approached her about joining a synchronized skating team.
+As she got off the ice that final evening, ready to take her skates off for the last time, a woman approached her about joining Team Reflections Synchronized Skating Team.
 She had no idea what that meant, but was hooked after watching them do their program one time.
 That was more than 20 years ago.

 “RIU is more than just a synchro team—it’s a family.”-Kasey Jordan, Revolution Ice Unity Skater